FlowFuse/website/src/handbook/product/feedback.md

 ### Node-RED Community

-We are privileged to be part of a vibrant community such as Node-RED, where our product organization can constantly learn and understand user challenges and solutions, as well as the reasons behind the adoption or non-adoption of FlowForge.
+We are privileged to be part of a vibrant community such as Node-RED, where our product organization can constantly learn and understand user challenges and solutions, as well as the reasons behind the adoption or non-adoption of FlowFuse.
 This ongoing communication is critical for our growth and improvement.

 There are several ways we interact with the Node-RED community:
 - [Forum](https://discourse.nodered.org/)